ESWL Kidney Stone Treatment in Huntersville, NC

 What are the normal side effects of ESWL?

 Many patients become alarmed when they notice a red tinge to their urinary in the days following extracorporeal shock wave lithotripsy.
 It is perfectly normal for a small amount of blood to appear, and the patient is also likely to notice bruising at the treatment site as well as mild back pain.
 All of these effects should dissipate over the course of a few days but should be addressed by Dr. Tapscott if they begin to worsen.

 Extracorporeal shock wave lithotripsy has proven effective in 70-90% of all cases after a period of three months.
 However, it is not a guarantee for every individual with kidney stones, and some large fragments from ESWL may require further treatment from Dr. Tapscott to have them broken down further or removed from the body.

 Schedule Your ESWL Treatment in Huntersville, NC

-To learn more about extracorporeal shock wave lithotripsy and if you may qualify for this procedure, please contact the Sexual Health Institute of the Carolinas today by calling (704) 766-1147 to make an appointment with one of our specialists.
+To learn more about extracorporeal shock wave lithotripsy and if you may qualify for this procedure, please contact the Sexual Health Institute of the Carolinas today by calling (704) 766-1147 to make an appointment at our sexual health clinic in Huntersville, NC.
 During this consultation, Dr. Tapscott will be able to give more insight into ESWL and any other treatment options they believe will bring you the most effective relief from your kidney stones.